-- 812. Medical Attention.
+812. Medical Attention.
 Prior to booking or release, medical attention shall be obtained for any person to whom force has been applied who:

 - (a) Exhibits signs of physical distress;

 - (b) Has sustained visible injury;

-- (c) Expresses a complaint of injury or continuing pain; or
+- (c) Expresses a complaint of injury or continuing pain;

-- (d) Was rendered unconscious.
+- (d) Was rendered unconscious; or

+- (e) Exhibits extreme agitation.